 Rb = 0.9969M (1M)

 hFE = 1351/8.33 = 162

 Test 2: Constant Current Source with DMM Direct hFE Readout

 KiCad’s Eeschema schematic.
-See reference section below for download file.
+See the reference section below for the download file.

 Before building this circuit I used LTSpice to simulate.

 The simulation shown above has potentiometers with simulated wiper arms.
 The potentiometer library was supplied by Helmut Sennewald – founder of the LTSpice user group.
 The trace shows the wiper arm going from .05% to 95% with an anticipated calibration for 10 uA at the 29% position for current passing through Q1’s emitter.
 Simulation file with potentiometer library can be downloaded from the link found at end of this article.

 Final breadboard circuit with 2N3906 device under test…

 The breadboard circuit shows jumpers next to each pot.
 These can be opened up one by one with the DMM current meter pins shorted for 10 uA calibration of both the PNP and NPN base to emitter current.

 Figure 10: 2N3906 results using the constant current breadboard.